 More copies have been made of the Elements than of any other work, with the exception of the Bible.
 It was the world's primary geometry textbook for two millennia, until the 20th century.
 Clearly, it was a very important work.
 While Euclid worked out few of the theorems of Euclidean geometry himself, his Elements is very valuable in that it preserves the work of many Greek mathematicians that otherwise would have been lost.

 For someone who had such an important influence on geometry, surprisingly little is known about Euclid.
 The best information we have is provided by Proclus, who wrote around 750 years after Euclid.
-Proclus writes that Euclid worked in Alexandria during the reign of Ptolemy I, but he had no direct knowledge; an anecdote exists involving him and a certain Ptolemy (which is the source of the quote at the top of the page), and he must have worked before the time of Archimedes (287–212 B.C.) because Archimedes cites Euclid, so the time frame that fits best for Euclid's work is during the reign of Ptolemy I (306–283 B.C.).
+Imagine that you were writing a biography about Fibonacci or some other mathematician who lived around 750 years ago; you would have no first-hand knowledge of that person's life.
+Similarly, Proclus would have had no direct knowledge of Euclid or his life.
+Proclus writes that Euclid worked in Alexandria during the reign of Ptolemy I; an anecdote exists involving him and a certain Ptolemy (which is the source of the quote at the top of the page), and he must have worked before the time of Archimedes (287–212 B.C.) because Archimedes cites Euclid, so the time frame that fits best for Euclid's work is during the reign of Ptolemy I (306–283 B.C.).
 The dates of Euclid's birth and death are entirely unknown.

 Euclid began the Elements by defining various terms, and then stating five postulates.
 These form the basis of all his theorems.
 These well-known postulates are: